Museum of the War of Chinese People's Resistance Against Japanese Aggression

 The Museum of the War of Chinese People's Resistance Against Japanese Aggression is a museum and memorial hall in Beijing.
 It is the most comprehensive museum in China about the Second Sino-Japanese War.

 The Second Sino-Japanese War was a military conflict fought primarily between the Republic of China and the Empire of Japan from 7 July 1937 to 9 September 1945.
 It began with the Marco Polo Bridge Incident in 1937 in which a dispute between Japanese and Chinese troops escalated into a battle.
 The conflict then escalated further into a full-scale war.
 It ended with the unconditional surrender of Japan on 2 September 1945.

-The museum is located inside the Wanping Fortress near the Lugou Bridge (Marco Polo Bridge) in Beijing's Fengtai District, where the Japanese army waged the invading war.
+The museum is located inside the Wanping Fortress near the Lugou Bridge (Marco Polo Bridge) in Beijing's Fengtai District, where the Japanese full scale invasion began.
 It was opened on the 50th anniversary of the outbreak of Second Sino-Japanese War on 7 July 1987.

-Since its opening, it has undergone three major and several smaller renovation of the exhibits, the biggest of which was finished in 2005.
+Since its opening, it has undergone three major and several smaller renovations of the exhibits, the biggest of which was finished in 2005.
 A significant number of new facilities have been added, such as multimedia displays and video players.
 The museum both aims at domestic and foreign visitors, and has had several exhibitions outside China over the years.